AaltoSciComp/scicomp-docs/triton/usage/singularity.rst

 This sounds complicated, but in practice it is not too hard once you see an example and can copy the commands to run.
-For images managed by Triton admins themselves, this is easy due to ``singularity_wrapper`` tool we have written for Triton.
-You can also run singularity on triton without the wrapper, but you may need to e.g.  bind ``/scratch`` yourself to access your data.
+For images managed by Triton admins themselves, this is easy due to ``apptainer_wrapper`` tool we have written for Triton.
+You can also run Apptainer on triton without the wrapper, but you may need to e.g.  bind ``/scratch`` yourself to access your data.

 The hardest part of using containers is keeping track of files inside